The Path Made Clear Summary

 When she shifted her perspective from “I am struggling” to “I am honored,” suddenly everything changed: her climb was transformed “from an arduous trek into a still challenging but now stimulating adventure.”

-Since then, she looks at both stumbles and failures as teachers—not as setbacks.
+Since then, she has looked at both stumbles and failures as teachers—not as setbacks.

 The Give